Welcome to the Muslim Traveler’s Guide to the World!

 Say, ˹O Prophet,˺ “Travel throughout the land and see how He originated the creation, then Allah will bring it into being one more time.
 Surely Allah is Most Capable of everything.
 (Al-Quran: 29:20)

-For Muslims traveling works as a powerful reminder as the Prophet (SWT) gave the example of a traveler and stranger to describe the value of this worldly life in the best possible way.
-This hadith is among the important and well-known hadiths where He (PBUH) shares a very important piece of advice to Ibn Umar – one of the companions.
+For Muslims, traveling works as a powerful reminder, as the Prophet (SWT) gave the example of a traveler and a stranger to describe the value of this worldly life in the best possible way.
+This hadith is among the important and well-known hadiths where He (PBUH) shares a very important piece of advice to Ibn Umar, one of the companions.
 Let’s read the hadith

 عَنْ عَبْدِ اللَّهِ بْنِ عُمَرَ ـ رضى الله عنهما ـ قَالَ أَخَذَ رَسُولُ اللَّهِ صلى الله عليه وسلم بِمَنْكِبِي فَقَالَ “ كُنْ فِي الدُّنْيَا كَأَنَّكَ غَرِيبٌ، أَوْ عَابِرُ سَبِيلٍ ”. وَكَانَ ابْنُ عُمَرَ يَقُولُ إِذَا أَمْسَيْتَ فَلاَ تَنْتَظِرِ الصَّبَاحَ، وَإِذَا أَصْبَحْتَ فَلاَ تَنْتَظِرِ الْمَسَاءَ، وَخُذْ مِنْ صِحَّتِكَ لِمَرَضِكَ، وَمِنْ حَيَاتِكَ لِمَوْتِكَ.